 We work very closely with a number of different universities for specific projects:

 - University of Cambridge Murray Edwards College - Aspiration Days

 - University of Cambridge - Insight Programme, Maths and Girls’ Physics Experience

 - London School of Economics - Ace and Ace High Days, Introduction to Social Sciences Events, Black Achievement Conference

 - University College London – the Brilliant Club, UCL Conferences, Bring your parents to the University Events

 Our partnerships with voluntary organisations, such as IntoUniversity, The Girls’ Network, Stemnet/Stem Ambassadors and Inspiring the Future, opens up opportunities to motivate and inspire our students about the world of work and challenges stereotypes.

 In order to raise the aspiration of our students and prepare them for their future work-life, we establish partnerships with both local, national, and international businesses.

-We work with the Haringey Business Education Partnership to deliver our work experience programme.
 We deliver work related learning to prepare our students for the world of work and help them to develop their employability skills through drop-down days and across the curriculum, working together with organisations such as Goldman Sachs and Marks and Spencer.
 We also work with businesses such as Nomura and RBS to deliver subject specific workshops as part of the IntoUniversity Initiative.